codebeltnet/nuget-push/README.md

   # Sets the verbosity level of the command.
   # Allowed values are quiet, normal and detailed.
   level: 'quiet'
   # The name of the downloaded build artifact.
+Default, when left empty, is 'format('NuGet-{0}', inputs.configuration)'.
-  downloadBuildArtifactName: 'NuGet-${{ inputs.configuration }}'
+  downloadBuildArtifactName: ''
 ```

 ### Outputs